I write on many topics, and I hope that these articles are helpful to you.

 - Clean cans out: Get your family in the habit of washing out beverage bottles/cans before they recycle them.
 You can buy a large plastic trash can with a tight-fitting lid to hold the cans outside until you recycle them.

 - Keep lids shut: All indoor trash cans should have tight-fitting lids and be kept clean.
 It might be a good idea to clean them all over at least twice a week.

 - Vacuum often: Vacuum every nook and cranny in the house at least twice a week, from your couches to little spaces throughout the house.
 If you have deep cracks on the floor, squirt some borax laundry detergent into each of the cracks.

-- Wash Your Clothes: Don't let clothing pile up and keep your washing done.
+- Wash your clothes: Don't let clothing pile up, and keep your laundry done.
 Roaches love dirty clothes!

 Fun Facts About the American Cockroach

 The American cockroach's name is a little misleading.
 They most likely originated from Africa and then spread to the United States on ships in the early 1600s.
 Now, they are commonly found throughout North and South America.
 Florida is home to a very large species known as the palmetto bug.

 The average American cockroach is about 1.6 inches long.
 It has wings and a reddish-brown color, with a bit of yellow on the back of their necks.
 They are very active at night and shun light.
 That's why they will scurry away and hide if you turn on a light in the room.
 Cockroaches can run up to three-and-a-half miles an hour, or about 50 body lengths a second.
 At that speed, it'd be like a human running two hundred miles a hour!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Please post your comments or questions about keeping roaches out of your home, and thanks for reading.